allister-grange/terraform-associate-guide-003/1- Understanding IaC/1-notes.md

 **IaC** is a practise that enables the creation of infrastructure and services using declarative configuration files.
 This allows for a consistent and scalable environment that is fully automated and tracked through version control.

-## Exam Objectives
+## Exam Objectives / Testing

 <details>
 <summary>Explain what IaC is</summary>

-The practice of managing and provisioning infrastructure resources using code
+- The practice of managing and provisioning infrastructure resources using code
 </details>

 <details>